voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

 variety of :ref:`common formats <Supported formats>`, and it can be easily extended to import datasets in :ref:`custom formats <Custom formats>`.

+If you have individual or in-memory samples that you would like to load into a FiftyOne dataset, see :doc:`adding samples to datasets <samples>`.

 Basic recipe
 ------------